-- How relevant the offence(s) are to the licence being applied for. - How serious the offence(s) were. - When the offence(s) were committed. - The date of conviction. - Circumstances of the individual concerned. - Sentence imposed by the court. - The applicant's age at the time of conviction. - Whether they form part of a pattern of offending. - Any other character check considered reasonable (e.g. personal references). - Any other factors that might be relevant, for example - -The previous conduct of an existing or former licence holder, - -Whether the applicant has intentionally misled the council or lied as part of the application process, - -Information provided by other agencies / council departments.
+- How relevant the offence(s) are to the licence being applied for.

+- How serious the offence(s) were.

+- When the offence(s) were committed.

+- The date of conviction.

+- Circumstances of the individual concerned.

+- Sentence imposed by the court.

+- The applicant's age at the time of conviction.

+- Whether they form part of a pattern of offending.

+- Any other character check considered reasonable (e.g. personal references). - Any other factors that might be relevant, for example - -The previous conduct of an existing or former licence holder, - -Whether the applicant has intentionally misled the council or lied as part of the application process, - -Information provided by other agencies / council departments.

-7.6.2 Existing holders of drivers' licences are required to notify the local authority in writing within 3 days of being arrested (whether charged or not), and within 7 days of receiving a driving licence endorsement, fixed penalty notice or criminal conviction (including cautions and reprimands).
+7.6.2 Existing holders of drivers' licences and those persons that hold a private hire operator's licence are required to notify the local authority must notify the Licensing Office in writing within 7 days (48 hours for sexual, dishonesty, violence or motoring convictions or any arrest for whatever reason) of receiving a driving licence endorsement, fixed penalty notice or criminal conviction (including cautions and reprimands).
+An arrest for any sexual offence, any offence involving dishonesty or violence and any motoring offence will result in the review by the Licensing Sub Committee of the licence holder's suitability to continue to hold a licence.